 Any professional photographer will want prints of his or her work to be of as high a quality as possible, so having a quality printer is absolutely essential.
 The two most popular types of printer with photographers are thermal and inkjet models.

-Both types of printer have advantages and disadvantages in terms of the quality of printing and unit cost.
-Thermal printing is capable of consistently producing high quality images, which is just what the professional photographer will be looking for.
+Both types of printers have advantages and disadvantages in terms of the quality of printing and unit cost.
+Thermal printing is capable of consistently producing high-quality images, which is just what the professional photographer will be looking for.
 This method uses no ink, so there is no drying time or risk of smudges.
-In addition, because cartridges are not employed there is no ‘colour shift’, so the quality of prints remains consistent over a long run.
-The major downside to this process is that thermal paper required for this type of printer is expensive.
+In addition, because cartridges are not employed there is no ‘color shift’, so the quality of prints remains consistent over the long run.
+The major downside to this process is that the thermal paper required for this type of printer is expensive.

 The results produced by inkjet printers is typically not as consistently high as that achieved by thermal versions.
 Because minute jets of ink are sprayed onto the paper there is a short drying time, which means there is a chance, however slight, of smudging.
-Printer cartridges are made up of three colours, so when one begins to run out there is the danger of colour shift.
+Printer cartridges are made up of three colors, so when one begins to run out there is the danger of color shift.
 The cartridges will eventually run out and need to be periodically replaced, adding to the expense.
-High quality cartridges can be expensive.
+High-quality cartridges can be expensive.
 Also, the nozzles through which the ink is sprayed onto the paper will, in time, become clogged and have to be cleaned on a regular basis.

 The price of purchasing a printer, whether it be inkjet or thermal, will depend of the make and model.
 An Olympus P-S100 Thermo printer, for example, can be bought for less than £100, but the thermal paper it uses is quite expensive; 100 sheets can cost over half that amount.